Gatineau could ditch overdue library fines in 2024 | CBC News

 Miron also pointed out that overseeing the late-fee system costs as much to run as the revenue it generates.

+For many libraries, those fines represent just one or two per cent of total revenue.

-If council passes the budget next month, late fees would be eliminated in 2024.
+If council passes the budget, late fees would be eliminated in 2024.
 Miron said people would still have to pay for books once they are deemed lost.

 With files from Radio-Canada